 Yogurt with berries is an excellent diabetes-friendly snack for a variety of reasons.

 Additionally, berries are a great source of fiber.
-For example, a 1-cup (148-gram) serving of blueberries provides 4 grams of fiber, which helps slow digestion and stabilize blood sugar levels after eating (10, 11).
+For example, a 1-cup (150-gram) serving of blueberries provides

 Yogurt and berries taste great together as a snack, as the sweetness of the berries helps balance out the tartness of the yogurt.
 You can simply mix them together, or layer them on top of each other to make a parfait.